edly-io/forum/docs/testing.rst

     $ make test

-To run just the unit tests and check diff coverage
+To run just the unit tests and check the difference in coverage with the master branch:

 .. code-block:: bash

-    $ make diff_cover
+    $ diff-cover --compare-branch=master coverage.xml

-To run just the code quality checks:
+To run just the code quality checks (including mypy checks):

 .. code-block:: bash

-    $ make quality
+    $ make test-quality

 To run the unit tests under every supported Python version and the code quality checks:

 .. code-block:: bash

-    $ make test-all
+    $ tox -e pii_check,quality,py,docs

 To generate and open an HTML report of how much of the code is covered by test cases: